nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 credit="The vector along which the camera is looking is shown in red, the frustum in blue, and the remainder of the imaginary pyramid in grey." class="rounded margin">}}

+#### Field of view

+Another concept worth mentioning here is the _field of view_ (FOV).
+This could refer to one of two things: the angle between the left and right planes—known as horizontal FOV—or the angle between the top and bottom planes—known as vertical FOV.
+In Three.js, we specify vertical FOV, then effectively compute horizontal FOV from vertical FOV and specified aspect ratio.

+Taking a side elevation of our diagram above, we can see that the vertical FOV is just the angle between the top and bottom planes.

 ### Bounding boxes and bounding spheres

 These concepts are much simpler to explain than the view frustum, and will be useful when we actually get around to